ChristNguyen01/Transit-Delay-Predictor/README.md

 Transit systems generate large volumes of schedule and real-time location data.
 This project processes historical and live GTFS data to estimate delays and provide user-friendly explanations of expected arrival times.

+## Requirements

+- Python 3.10+
+- pip

+Installation

+1. Open terminal in project folder

+2. Install dependencies

+pip install -r requirements.txt

+Run Project:

+python smart_bus_helper.py

+EXAMPLE QUERIES

+When is the next bus 70?
+Will bus 51 be delayed?
+How early should I leave to arrive by noon?

 ## Features

 * Processing of historical and real-time GTFS transit data